Time & Materials#

 As an alternative, you can create certain purchase documents directly from a work breakdown structure.
 To bypass automated ordering, open a WBS and choose New > Create Purchase Document on the ribbon.

-Additionally, you can turn on the Ship-to Job Address toggle if you want the address entered for the job copied as the delivery site to the new document, with the Ship-to field set to Custom Address there.
+Additionally, you can turn on the Ship-to Project Address toggle if you want the address entered for the project copied as the delivery site to the new document, with the Ship-to field set to Custom Address there.

 If you turn on the Ship-to Location Address toggle instead, the Ship-to field will be set to Location and the address from the budget lines will be entered in the Location Code field on the purchase document so that only lines with identical codes will be included in the transfer.